mirbyte/duplicate-track-finder/README.md

 pip install tinytag colorama
 ```

-Clone or download the repository, then run the .py
+Clone or download the repository, then run the .py or .exe (python version recommended)

 ## Usage